wg-osr/walkerga.github.io/class/mu_animorph.md

 Every time you roll doubles you gain 1 *Doom Point*.
 Every time you gain a _Doom Point_, roll a D20.
 If you roll equal to or below your doom score, you trigger a [catastrophe](/list/spell-catastrophe).
 </details>

-Because Animorphs are specialists, when they cast a spell with the keyword [animal], they retrieve their SD on rolls of 1 to 4.
+Because Animorphs are specialists, when they cast an animorphosis spell, they retrieve their SD on rolls of 1 to 4.

 ## Bestiary
 If you observe an animal for 10 minutes, you can add its species to your Bestiary.
 You can change any instance of [animal] in a spell description with any species in your Bestiary when you cast a spell.